LinkedIn prospecting is the process of identifying and connecting with LinkedIn members to convert them into customers.

 You can also use some LinkedIn-specific prospecting tools that help you automate and streamline your prospecting process:

-To simplify your efforts, I’ve rounded up three excellent sales prospecting tools designed specifically for LinkedIn:
+To simplify your efforts, I’ve rounded up four excellent sales prospecting tools designed specifically for LinkedIn:

 1. LinkedIn Sales Navigator